dscofficials/Cancer-Dashboard/README.md

 - **Standardized Reporting**: Consistent visualization formats

 This dashboard represents a comprehensive solution for cancer mortality analysis in India, combining powerful data visualization with user-friendly design to support healthcare decision-making and research activities.

+---
+*Maintained by the Data Analytics Club.Department of Artificial Intelligence and Data Science, St. Joseph's College of Engineering*